(reserved for committee-approved announcements: routine announcements can be found further down the page.)

 The slideshow below, which you can pause by holding your cursor over one of the dots in the progress bar below it, is of local images.

 Many of these pictures were taken from the internet, so we need input from members!
 Please send your local pictures to us via the blog page.

-National U3A activities
+National U3A news

 U3A has negotiated discounts for block bookings at various events:

 - The Elizabethan Experience at the Globe Theatre